sabali33/task-management-app/README.md

 -   The share would also appear in the shared list above the form.
 -   You can toggle the permission henceforth from there.
 -   Creating Task Lists and their sub task is straight forward.

+Note.

+When configuring Postgres databse, manually specify the connection email address and password